The Muppie Chronicles

 It occurred to me while riding the subway home this evening that, after a fashion, I write best, and most, about loneliness.
 I suppose that this comes as no surprise.
 A girl who grows up with three siblings and a gaggle of parent/grandparent-type figures isn’t built for single life, convert life, twentysomething life, life in a new city, or any combination of the aforementioned afflictions.

 So yes, I admit it: life is somewhat lonely here.
 I feel oddly guilty about not having greater, or more, adventures on my own (and furthermore, admitting as much to you, whoever you are), but that was never really my style.
 I’m a friend person.
-A girlfriend-type.
-Whatever way you choose to put it, my best adventures are had with my near and dear.
+My best adventures are had with my near and dear.
 On my own, I mostly read and write.
 This keeps me perfectly happy, but it’s not very tempting fodder for my facebook friends.

 And I guess this is what gets me about my newness.
 It’s not that there’s nothing happening; there is.
 There is lots happening.
 But it’s not very exciting, most of the time.
 I’m not romping around the most exquisite scenery having my mind blown by every single new acquaintance I have.
 Mostly, I slink into the backdrop of scene-y sheesha joints while other people tell each other fantastic stories, discuss common friends, or talk about business.
 Not having ever worked for a for-profit company, not knowing the right people, and not having adventured lately in South America or the subcontinent, I’m conversationally impaired.

 My square-peg-round-hole problem isn’t unfamiliar.
 It’s the lot of the new girl, unless she is one of those rarely gifted people who makes friends out of anyone and everyone in five minutes.
 I am not this girl.
 I am the girl who hogs the sheesha even while she hates herself, because while she is smoking, there is no obligation to make conversation with her neighbors.
-I am the girl who looks pretty enough to exclaim over, but is a little too hippie-hijabi-student chic to be adopted by any of the female elders of the tribe.
-Worst of all, I am the girl who pays so much attention to her own misfittedness that she doesn’t pay a writer’s attention to the scene around her (that would require looking up, you understand).
+To my chargin, I am the girl who pays so much attention to her own misfittedness that she doesn’t pay a writer’s attention to the scene around her (that would require looking up, you understand).
 I am the girl who waits to be spoken to, waits to make friends, waits for school to start.
 Surely, this will solve all of my problems – because being (probably) the only hijabi (and almost certainly the only white one) in a class of 750 will make me feel right at home.
 No. Sweat.

 Now I feel all kinds of better.